COVID-19 and Thalassemia: Frequently Asked Questions

 What are the recommendations for stem cell transplantation or gene therapy for thalassemia during the COVID pandemic?

-Due to high risk of infection in hospital settings and the risk of myeloablation, allogeneic stem cell transplantation and gene therapies should be postponed until the pandemic abates.
-If conditioning has already begun, the transplant must proceed.
-There is no evidence or theoretical expectation that SARS-CoV-2 could be transmitted via hematopoietic stem cell grafts.
+Due to high risk of infection in hospital settings and the risk of myeloablation, most allogeneic stem cell transplantation and gene therapies were postponed during the initial phases of the pandemic.
+In localities with a fall in COVID-19 hospitalizations, patients and their physicians can begin to discuss moving forward with planned procedures, particularly in patients with gene therapy cell products already prepared or with limited allogeneic donor availability.
+There is no evidence that SARS-CoV-2 can be transmitted via hematopoietic stem cell grafts.

 - Motta et al, Am J Hematol, 2020 SARS‐CoV‐2 infection in beta thalassemia: preliminary data from the Italian experience. https://doi.org/10.1002/ajh.25840